arindamss007/VenomXR/README.md

-⚠️DISCLAIMER : This Tool is made for educational pourpouse and testing system ethically.
+⚠️DISCLAIMER : This Tool is made for educational purpose and testing system ethically.
 Use this tool with responsibility.
 Don't use it for offensive tasks.
 Use it with your own responsibilities.